top of page

 • Cons: No kids’ menu and a spice-forward selection may not suit younger tastebuds.

-Parent Tip: Ask the kitchen for mild options — they’re often happy to accommodate.
+Parent Tip: Ask the kitchen for mild options.
+They’re happy to accommodate.

 Falcone (IFC) — Central